oddy-boop/Edusync-git/src/supabase/policies.md

 -- --- Table: teachers ---
 ALTER TABLE public.teachers ENABLE ROW LEVEL SECURITY;
 DROP POLICY IF EXISTS "School members can access teachers in their school" ON public.teachers;
--- A user can only access/manage teachers that belong to their own school.
-Super admins can access all.
 CREATE POLICY "School members can access teachers in their school" ON public.teachers FOR ALL USING (is_super_admin() OR school_id = get_my_school_id()) WITH CHECK (is_super_admin() OR school_id = get_my_school_id());

--- All other tables follow the same pattern:
--- You can only access/manage data that has a `school_id` matching your own, or if you're a super_admin.

 -- --- Table: school_announcements ---
 ALTER TABLE public.school_announcements ENABLE ROW LEVEL SECURITY;